Carlisle United F.C.: 1986–2005: Doldrums

-A promising start to the 1990/91 season suggested that the Cumbrians were finally on their way out of the Fourth Division, but a disastrous second half of the campaign saw them slump to 20th in the final table and cost manager Clive Middlemass his job in March.
+A promising start to the 1990–91 season suggested that the Cumbrians were finally on their way out of the Fourth Division, but a disastrous second half of the campaign saw them slump to 20th in the final table and cost manager Clive Middlemass his job in March.
 He was succeeded by Aidan McCaffrey, who was left needing a substantial overhaul to get Carlisle's fortunes back on track.

 In 1992, Carlisle endured one of the worst seasons in their history as they finished bottom of the Fourth Division, but were lucky because the demise of Aldershot mid-season resulted in no relegation to the Conference taking place that year.
-A brief respite in Carlisle's decline then came when the club was taken over by Michael Knighton in the summer of 1992, the man who had made headlines in 1989 with his failed takeover bid for Manchester United became Chairman and Chief Executive of Carlisle United.
-Knighton purchased the entire Shareholding from the former Board of Directors, some 75.6% of the Club.
-The next three years saw a dramatic rise in the Club’s fortunes.
-From 1992 to 1996, some £4.5 million of investment had been provided to improve the Brunton Park Stadium.
-A new East Stand (6,000 All Seater) was opened by Nat Lofthouse in August 1996, as the first phase of the planned 28,000 All Seater Stadium.
-On October 1993 a Club record Transfer Fee was paid in the first three years of Knighton’s reign, acquiring a much-needed prolific goalscorer with the purchase of David Reeves for £121,000 from Notts County.
-The Club also broke its unbeaten run of games without defeat, by setting a new record of 19 games.
+A brief respite in Carlisle's decline then came when in the summer of 1992 the club was taken over by Michael Knighton, the man who had made headlines in 1989 with his failed takeover bid for Manchester United, who became chairman and chief executive of Carlisle United.
+Knighton purchased the entire shareholding from the former board of directors, some 75.6% of the club.
+The next three years saw a dramatic rise in the club's fortunes.
+From 1992 to 1996, some £4.5 million of investment had been provided to improve the Brunton Park stadium.
+A new East Stand (6,000 All Seater) was opened by Nat Lofthouse in August 1996, as the first phase of the planned 28,000 all-seater stadium.
+In October 1993 a club record transfer fee was paid in the first three years of Knighton's reign, acquiring a much-needed prolific goalscorer with the purchase of David Reeves for £121,000 from Notts County.
+The club also broke its unbeaten run of games without defeat, by setting a new record of 19 games.